vari-bbc/Peaks_workflow/README.md

    vi. `enriched_factor` -- Samples with the same `enriched_factor` will be normalized together with CSAW, if alternative normalization is requested in the config file.

-5. From the root directory of the project, run `qsub bin/run_snakemake.sh`.
+5. From the root directory of the project, run `sbatch bin/run_snakemake.sh`.